The Perils of Passive Learning: Why Retail Needs Active Training and Impactful Coaching

 The Efficiency Mirage

-• Explanation: There's a common misconception that dumping a lot of information at once is efficient regarding time and resources.
+• Explanation: It's a common misconception that dumping a lot of information at once is efficient in terms of time and resources.
 Managers might assume that quicker, less interactive training methods are sufficient.

 • Impact: This approach is a mirage because it overlooks the long-term inefficiency of undertrained staff.
 While it may seem efficient initially, it often leads to gaps in knowledge and skills, requiring additional training and support later.
 That is particularly costly because you don't know what skills were missed, and trying to backfill is a time suck for the manager.